IBM-Cloud/docs/monitor_log/monitoringandlogging.md

 ### Example: Streaming Cloud Foundry application logs to Splunk
 {: #splunk}

-In this example, a developer named Jane creates a virtual machine by using IBM Virtual Servers Beta and the Ubuntu image.
+In this example, a developer named Jane creates a virtual server by using IBM Virtual Servers Beta and the Ubuntu image.
 Jane tries to stream Cloud Foundry app logs from {{site.data.keyword.Bluemix_notm}} to Splunk.

   1. To begin, Jane sets up Splunk.